 Deaf Connect are working with Cross River Rail to deliver public transport in the Brisbane area with deaf and hard of hearing travelers in mind.
 We ar...

 Deaf Awareness Training

 Deaf Awareness Training (DAT) will give you the information and practical tips to improve your interactions with deaf people.

 Deaf Connect congratulates Emma and Hayley in The Amazing Race

 The Deaf Connect team, and the community has been very excited to witness Emma and Hayley's resounding success in "The Amazing Race" recently.

 About Deaf Connect

 We are proud to be Australia’s largest whole-of-life service provider for the Deaf, hard of hearing and deafblind communities.

-In October 2020, Deaf Services Limited and the Deaf Society merged.
-With shared history, vision and strengths, we stand with the Deaf community, delivering services in Queensland, New South Wales, South Australia, the Australian Capital Territory, and the Northern Territory, with Auslan interpreting services delivered nationally.
+The Deaf Connect brand is a product of the combined knowledge of several state-based Deaf organisations, united under one banner.
+With shared history, vision and strengths, we stand with the Deaf community, delivering services in Queensland, New South Wales, South Australia, the Australian Capital Territory, Western Australia and the Northern Territory, with Auslan interpreting services delivered nationally.